simplicitesoftware/docs/content/CTG_50_docs/CTG_20_core/LSN_170_system-parameters-list/system-parameters-list.md

 **Description**

-	Manage and display the Undo/Redo behaviors for users (experimental)
+Manage and display the Undo/Redo behaviors for users

 ### `USE_USERTOKENS`